One of Our Dinosaurs Is Missing

 One of Our Dinosaurs is Missing is a 1975 comedy film set in the early 1920s, about the theft of a dinosaur skeleton from the Natural History Museum.
 The film was produced by Walt Disney Productions and released by Buena Vista Distribution Company.
 The title is a parody of the film title One of Our Aircraft Is Missing, in which both Peter Ustinov and Hugh Burden also appeared.
 The film was based on the 1970 novel The Great Dinosaur Robbery by David Forrest (pseudonym of David Eliades and Robert Forrest Webb).
+It was the last work of producer and screenwriter Bill Walsh before his death on January 27, 1975, almost six months before the film's release.

 Plot

 Escaping from China with a microfilm of the formula for the mysterious "Lotus X", Lord Edward Southmere, a King's Messenger, is chased by a group of Chinese spies.

-Back in London, Lord Southmere manages to escape from a chauffeur who is trying to kidnap him, and then runs into the Natural History Museum.
-Chinese spies, led by Hnup Wan, follow him, so he hides the microfilm in the bones of one of the large dinosaur skeletons.
-He is relieved to meet his former nanny, Hettie, in the museum, and asks her to retrieve the microfilm.
-Southmere then faints and is captured by the Chinese, who tell Hettie and Emily (another nanny) that they are taking him to a doctor.

-Hettie and Emily enlist other nannies to help them search.
-They hide in the mouth of the blue whale display until after closing time, and then begin looking over the skeleton of a Brontosaurus.
-They are unsuccessful and most of them have to return home to care for their children, but Hettie, Emily, and their friend Susan remain to continue with the search.
-They are captured and taken to the spies' London headquarters, underneath a Chinese restaurant in Soho.
-The nannies are locked up in the "dungeon", with Lord Southmere, but are able to outwit their captors and escape.